EARLY SPOTS PROGRAM

 The Early SPOTS program takes place over two semesters.

-- Accepted and in good standing in SLP, PT or OT graduate program.
+- Accepted and in good standing in SLP, OT, PT graduate program

-- In addition to program coursework, completes Early SPOTS courses and is prepared to manage additional coursework and requirements.
+- In addition to your program coursework, you will also complete the Early SPOTS courses- be prepared to manage additional coursework and requirements

-- Is committed to the two-year service obligation to work with the early-intervention population.
+- Be committed to the 2-year service obligation to work with the early intervention population upon graduation

 - 8340 Evidence-based Practice for Early Childhood Interventions

-- Monthly one-hour virtual seminar through which you will learn from and connect with early intervention leaders from across Georgia
+- 1-2 hours per semester virtual seminar through which you will learn from and connect with early intervention leaders from across Georgia.

 Early SPOTS Faculty